Corcovado National Park

 Golfito

-This small town is located in the Osa Peninsula next to the Golfo Dulce and the Pacific Ocean and it is the entrance to the Corcovado National Park.
-The area features some waterfalls, rivers, beaches and a good choice of hotels and resorts.
-During the 1960s, Puerto Jiménez was a haven for gold mining and logging.
-Today it is a popular tourist destination due to its proximity to the national park, and has an active nightlife with several bars and restaurants.
+It is located in the Osa Peninsula next to the Golfo Dulce and the Pacific Ocean and it is the entrance to the Corcovado National Park.
+The area features waterfalls, rivers, beaches and a good choice of hotels and resorts.

 Cabo Matapalo